 Methods to Convert Folder to PDF Documents

 There are also a couple of different ways to combine or convert folders to PDF, depending on the contents of the folder.
-Let’s look at a few ways in which this task can easily be accomplished using PDFelement, a premium PDF editor available for Windows, Mac, and iOS.
+Let’s look at a few ways in which this task can easily be accomplished using Wondershare PDFelement - PDF Editor, a premium PDF editor available for Windows, Mac, and iOS.
 This article covers the methods for PDFelement Pro for Mac.

 Method 1.
-Convert all files of a folder to their own PDF documents
+Convert all files of a folder to PDF documents

 In this method, we'll use PDFelement to choose all the files in a folder and convert them to one PDF file each.
 The example shown here contains a folder full of JPEG images.
 Let’s see how to convert all of them into individual PDF files.